-Pigment based inks have superior binding ability, but their color can look a little lighter than a dye-based black.
+Pigment-based inks have superior binding ability, but their color can look a little lighter than a dye-based black.
 Pigment inks are typically more expensive than dye inks, as well.
-For certain substrates, pigment-based black inks are the only realistic options.
+For specific substrates, pigment-based black inks are the only realistic options.
 For example, ceramics (a relatively new substrate benefitting from inkjet technology) exclusively rely on pigmented inks because of the adhesive properties.

 The steps to creating a black ink

 When creating black ink, most ink chemists begin by asking the right questions.
 The ink manufacturer will want to know precisely on what substrate the ink will be printed, in what environment the final printed piece will exist, and the expected production cycle.
 Based on the various specifications, the ink chemist will then begin developing a proper ink.